rtud/eom-utilities/README.md

 ### Good to know

+- at this time, to be able to connect via SSH to the Synology server:
+  - you need to plug in via Ethernet cable to the white router in the technical room
+  - you'll need an Administrator's help to have a user w/ admin-level credentials created via the Synology web UI
+  - the router's ip is `192.168.10.250`
+  - the Synology server's SSH port isn't port forwarded to the outside world and we need to keep it like that
 - if you're connecting via SSH to the server, keep in mind:
   - the errors from the script will appear in the `/var/log/bash_err.log` file
 - to test that the script is running server side